w3c/aria/practices/README.md

 # WAI-ARIA: Authoring Practices Guide

-The ARIA Authoring Practices Guide has been moved to [it’s own repository](https://github.com/w3c/aria-practices/).
+The ARIA Authoring Practices Guide has been moved to [its own repository](https://github.com/w3c/aria-practices/).